-SPOOL "SHORT2"
+\SPOOL SHORT2

-informs the computer that anything that it outputs to the screen is also to be sent to a cassette (or disc, etc.) file called SHORT2.
-When the computer lists the file it therefore creates an ASCII listing on cassette.
-The command SPOOL without a filename is used to end or close the spooled file.
+informs the computer that anything that it outputs to the screen is also to be sent to a file called SHORT2.
+When the computer lists the file it therefore creates an ASCII listing.
+The command \SPOOL without a file name is used to end or close the spooled file.

 Having created the ASCII version of SHORT called SHORT2, the user then loads the file LONG.
-The command EXEC "SHORT2" tells the computer to read in the file SHORT2 as if it were getting characters from the keyboard.
+The command \EXEC SHORT2 tells the computer to read in the file SHORT2 as if it were getting characters from the keyboard.
 If the file SHORT2 contains line numbers (as it does), then these lines will just be added to the BASIC program.
-Of course, a line number read in from SHORT2 will replace any line with an identical line number in LONG, so it is normal to renumber the two programs SHORT and LONG so that the line-numbers don't clash.
+Of course, a line number read in from SHORT2 will replace any line with an identical line number in LONG, so it is necessary to renumber the two programs SHORT and LONG so that the line numbers don't clash.

-A rather quicker (and "dirtier") method is given below - but if you use this method you must make sure that the second program that you loaded in uses larger line numbers than the first program.
-You will get predictable but surprising results if not.
+A quicker method is given below - but if you use this method you must make sure that the second program that you loaded in uses larger line numbers than the first program.
+You will get surprising results if not.

 Firstly load the program (with the lower line numbers) in the normal way.
-Then get the computer to print, in hex, the top-of-program address less 2 by entering
+Then get the computer to print, in hex, the top-of-program address less two by entering

+'''

 PRINT ~TOP-2

+'''